hal-imaxabdi/Coffee-Demo-shop/README.md

-# ☕ Coffee-in — Brute Force Attack Simulator
+#  Coffee-in — Brute Force Attack Simulator
-### Cryptography and Data Security | Final Project 2026
+### Cryptography and Data Security

 > A practical demonstration of brute-force attack vulnerabilities and security countermeasures in web application authentication systems, built as a coffee shop e-commerce site.